simeonkrastev/svetlina-9grade-research-projects/README.md

 11. Quality Assurance and testing

-12. Command line interfaces
+12. Visual Studio project structure + Workshop

-13. The Console class in .NET
+13. The Console class in .NET + Workshop

 14. In depth .NET